 Risks During the First and Second Trimesters of Pregnancy

 During either the first or the second trimester, a car accident can still cause serious harm to an unborn child.
-Sudden impact can cause placental abruption in all trimesters.
+The sudden impact can cause placental abruption in all trimesters.

 Placental abruption is the process of the placenta prematurely separating from the uterus which can lead to a variety of complications.